Opinion: My irrational hatred for my lover’s ex taught me about sisterhood

 I had been in therapy for months prior, specifically to get over him, and to figure out this irrational hatred for her, hypothesising both as the source of my depression.
 Missing him terribly, I was filled with immense regret, which was exasperated by lockdowns.

 A relationship with him would mean a constant struggle to contain my resentment over her steadfast presence – resentment sparked from being lectured growing up to never involve myself with a man who had children from a previous relationship.
-My Nana had been engaged to my Papa for three months before he confessed he was married with a child.
+My nana had been engaged to my papa for three months before he confessed he was married with a child.
 My grandmother’s resentment lingered in her old age.

 It wasn’t only inherited resentment that spurred my animosity for his ex.

 I didn’t feel negativity toward the women after me.
 I’ve always wanted him to be happy.
-But when it came to his daughter’s mother, I was adamantly against their close relationship, maliciously nagging him over their lack of boundaries, cutting him down for it and especially her, any chance I could.
+But when it came to his daughter’s mother, I was adamantly against their close relationship, maliciously nagging him over their lack of boundaries, cutting him down for it, and especially her, any chance I could.

 “Why do you hate her so much?” he would ask.
 “You’re punching down.”

-It infuriated me that he seemed to have an elevated threshold for her whilst holding me to a higher standard.
+It infuriated me that he seemed to have an elevated threshold for her while holding me to a higher standard.
 Still, when he admitted I was justified in highlighting their blurred lines, I couldn’t find it in me to relent, knowing I should appreciate his intent on loving his daughter’s mother.

 I once told him I thought we should try a relationship, as I do truly love him.